We put Arizona in a bottle with our unique craft

 Matt knew she didn’t enjoy his whiskeys, but he was thinking of his wife, his love for making craft spirits, and all of this naturally occurring desert fruit, and he thought to himself "I bet I could make a spirit out of that!"
 And that is the story of how Sonora was born.
 From love!

-Enjoy the unique taste of the Sonoran desert with this fine, hand crafted spirit made from seasonally picked native prickly pear cactus fruit.
+Enjoy the unique taste of the Sonoran desert with this fine, handcrafted spirit made from seasonally picked native prickly pear cactus fruit.
 The process starts by collecting the ripe fruits, an annual harvest season of about 6 weeks each year, from the desert surrounding Tucson, AZ.
-The fruit is ground to give yeast access to the yummy pulp inside, but before adding yeast, which eats sugar and makes ethanol, the fruit mash is pasteurized (Pasteurization is the use of heat to destroy bacteria and viruses that may be present).
-Since prickly pear fruit is not as economically harvested as say, apples, grapes, or grains; as it is hand picked walking around the desert, avoiding the pointy parts of cactus, snakes, gila monsters, scorpions, spiders, and other lovely creatures in the Sonoran desert, cane sugar is added for the yeast to eat, to the pasteurized fruit mash.
-The mash is cooled to pitching temperature, and yeast is added to begin fermentation.
-After fermentation is completed, large solids are strained off the mash, and the liquid wine is added to the still.
+The fruit is ground and pressed into juice.
+Sugar and water are added to the juice to give yeast, which eats sugar and makes ethanol, plenty of food to grow.
+After fermentation is completed the liquid wine is added to the still.

 Two distillations are performed, the first "Stripping run" is to concentrate the alcohols, fruit esters and leave behind the small particles.
 The second "Spirit run" is where we perform the "Heads cuts", removing the volatiles that come off before alcohol, such as methanol and acetone... no one wants to drink that but it does make great solvent.
 The hearts are collected and saved for making the spirit.
 In the case of the aged products, the hearts are put under oak and aged, then cut to proof and chill filtered to remove fatty esters that came from the oak which form a precipitate if they are not removed.
 The unaged skips the oak process, and is cut to proof.
 The spirits are then bottled, sealed, labeled, and ready to serve.